 No. Niacinamide may help reduce post-acne marks and improve skin texture.
 However, it may not improve the appearance of deep and pitted acne scars.

 What is better for pitted acne scars, microneedling or laser?

 Both are effective in improving the appearance of pitted scars.
 Microneedling is less expensive than laser therapy and has a shorter downtime.
 However, laser therapy may provide long-lasting results.

 What is better for pitted acne scars, microdermabrasion, or micro-needling?

 Both treatments yield similar results using different techniques to treat pitted acne scars.
 While microdermabrasion is a safer procedure that exfoliates the top layer of the skin, microneedling works at deeper levels to boost collagen production and provide lasting results.

 - Pitted acne scars may leave your face looking uneven and spotted.

-- Chemical peeling, laser resurfacing, microneedling, and dermabarasion are a few of the may options that help reduce the appearance of pitted acne scars.
+- Laser resurfacing, using chemical peels, micro-needling, and dermabrasion are a few of the many options suggested by a specialist in dermatology that help reduce the appearance of pitted acne scars.

 Articles on StyleCraze are backed by verified information from peer-reviewed and academic research papers, reputed organizations, research institutions, and medical associations to ensure accuracy and relevance.
 Read our editorial policy to learn more.